What is Total Cost of Ownership (TCO)?

 For e-commerce brands considering a migration to another platform, knowing the TCO of various platforms and being able to compare them on cost is necessary to make an informed decision.
-They will have to look beyond purchase price or monthly fee and assess the actual cost of a platform in full.
-A good TCO calculation will also reveal the hidden costs, things you typically overlook when assessing a platform.
-Hence, a TCO calculation might prevent some unpleasant surprises further down the road, when you already invested in a platform migration.
+A good TCO calculation will also reveal ‘hidden’ costs, like third-party apps, payment transaction fees and other things you could overlook when assessing a platform.

 What should be included in a TCO calculation?

-A TCO calculation for e-commerce platforms consists roughly of two categories of cost: the cost of building and outfitting your online store when you first start using it, and the cost of day-to-day operation and upkeep after that.
+A TCO calculation for e-commerce platforms consists roughly of two cost categories: the cost of the initial build + the cost of day-to-day operation and maintenance after that.

 1. Cost of initial build